foundriesio/docs/source/reference-manual/security/secure-boot-ti-am62x.rst

                 +-----------------------+

-Signing the different components of the boot-chain was recently `integrated`_ in U-Boot's binman therefore simplifying the previous process; at the time of this writing the code is only available in the vendor's repository hence why this page uses hyperlinks to vendor software and not upstream.
+Signing the different components of the boot-chain has been `integrated`_ in U-Boot's binman, simplifying the previous process; at the time of this writing the code is only available in the vendor's repository hence why this page uses hyperlinks to vendor software and not upstream.

-Compiling U-Boot will take care of signing not only the binaries it generates but also the rest of the firmware images that need to be included in the final images
+Compiling U-Boot will take care of signing not only the binaries it generates, but the rest of the firmware images that need to be included in the final images.

-As a user, you'll merely need to **replace** U-Boot's ``customMpk.pem`` with the RSA-4096 key that was fused during provisioning: this will sign all other binaries and firmwares including the externally generated TF-A, OP-TEE.
+As a user, you will need to **replace** U-Boot's ``board/ti/keys/custMpk.pem`` with the RSA-4096 key that was fused during provisioning: this will sign all other binaries and firmwares, including the externally generated TF-A, OP-TEE.

 .. _documentation: